 I’m very happy to report that Drupal is in a better place than ever to help forward thinking organisations take control of their content in an open source CMS that is easy to manage, easy to upgrade, and ready for whatever the future holds.

-Are you planning a move to Drupal, or wondering how to get the most out of the great new features in Drupal 8.8?
-Do get in touch if we can help, or come along to your local Drupal User Group (e.g. Oxford, Manchester) to find out more and contribute your thoughts and feedback!
+Get in touch if we can help, or come along to your local Drupal User Group (e.g. Oxford, Manchester) to find out more and contribute your thoughts and feedback!